LPGhatguy/igloo/README.md

-# Immute
+# Igloo
 A collection of methods for working with immutable data in Roblox Lua.

-Immute works well with libraries like [Rodux](https://github.com/Roblox/Rodux).
+Igloo works well with libraries like [Rodux](https://github.com/Roblox/Rodux)!

+Igloo is an early work in progress.

 ## License
-Immute is available under the terms of The Unlicense.
+Igloo is available under the CC0 license.
 For details, see [LICENSE](LICENSE).